hansh0606/Temp_Chameleon/README.md

 # Temp_Chameleon - Instant Temperature Conversion

 Temp_Chameleon is a lightweight and efficient temperature conversion tool developed using CSS, HTML, and JavaScript.
-With this project, you can easily convert temperatures between Celsius and Fahrenheit scales, making it an ideal choice for quick and accurate temperature conversions.
+With this project, you can easily convert temperatures between Celsius and Fahrenheit or Kelvin scales, making it an ideal choice for quick and accurate temperature conversions.

 ## Features